-Doceo Center online courses are meant to provide a convenient way for educators to complete necessary continuing education for educators in Idaho, Montana, and Washington.
+Doceo Center online courses are meant to provide a convenient way to complete necessary continuing education for educators in Idaho, Montana, and Washington.
 We provide a wide range of opportunities for educators to improve skills for incorporating technology in the classroom.

 - 12 technology integration course topics (see descriptions below)